 The first order of business is to commit to learning more about the issues, and to broadening your perspective.

-“Follow people of color on Twitter and other social media platforms,” Dr. Cleveland Manchanda said.
+“Follow people of color” on social media platforms, Dr. Cleveland Manchanda advised.
 “Listen to books if you don't have time to read them."

-Meanwhile, the AMA Ed Hub™ Health Equity Education Center offers a wide variety of modules to help physicians confront injustice and advance equity.
+The AMA Ed Hub™ Health Equity Education Center offers a wide variety of interactive, audio and video modules to help physicians confront injustice and advance equity.

 Talk about it too